iamkanishka/H2OCAN/README.md

 # H2ocan

-This is a Simaple Crud Opertation base DropShip Application with Angular and Firebase and Intergrated with Circle CI for Continous Integration and Continous Delivery
+This is a Simaple Crud Opertation base WaterCan DropShip Application with Angular and Firebase and Intergrated with Circle CI for Continous Integration and Continous Delivery

 # Follow the Below Steps